acadia2025/website/_posts/2001-01-02-print-scan-adapt.md

 **Workshop Registration opens September 8th, 2025!
 Click the link above to be notified when registration becomes available.**

+## Refund and Change Policy

+**Important:** Refund and change requests will not be accepted beyond Monday, October 20th.

 ### Location : FIU

 ## Workshop Team